outreachy/website/README.md

 ### Creating ApplicantApproval Test Objects

 It can be useful to log into your local test website and see how the pages look from an applicant's perspective.
 The following Django shell example creates a new ApplicantApproval.
-It assumes you already have a pre-created RoundPage referenced by the variable `current_round`.
+It assumes you already have a pre-created RoundPage referenced by the variable `scenario.round`.
 It sets the initial application's approval status to approved.
 The code sets the applicant's account username.
 The factories code automatically sets the password to `test`.

 ```
 >>> applicant1 = ApplicantApprovalFactory(
-	application_round=current_round,
+	application_round=scenario.round,
 	approval_status=ApprovalStatus.APPROVED,
 	applicant__account__username="applicant1")
 ```